 The main attraction at Wat Phra Yai is the 12 metre tall Buddha statue, which is covered in gold.
 To reach the Buddha statue you need to climb stairs with a mythical Naga on the balustrades to each side of the staircase.
 There are a few small temple buildings at the base of the staircase and some other smaller Buddha statues dotted around the temple grounds.

-Wat Phra Yai was completed in 1972, although the wheel behind the main statue was installed in 2012.
+The statue at Wat Phra Yai was completed in 1972, although the wheel behind the main statue was installed in 2012.
 The Buddha statue pose has a particular significance to Thai Buddhists.
 One of the statue’s hands is in its lap facing upwards and the other resting other his knee.
 The pose signifies calmness and purity and relates to the Buddha overcoming a challenge from the malevolent deity Mara, the Lord of Illusion.

 Facilities at Wat Phra Yai

 There are a range of souvenir shops and restaurants near to the entrance of the temple, and stall selling amulets and other religious items within the temple grounds itself.
-Wat Phra Yai has a public toilet but no other real facilities.
+Wat Phra Yai itself has a public toilet but no other real facilities.

 There are drinks and snacks to buy near the temple including ice-creams and fruit shakes.
 You can also eat here with a variety type of foods at different price ranges in a range of small and medium sized restaurants.
 Like all tourist attractions, the area around Wat Phra Yai is not the cheapest place to eat out, but its not that expensive either.

 As you enter the temple there are signs stating things that are prohibited within the temple grounds, such as smoking and drinking alcohol.
 There is also a dress code which you should be aware of as the monks take this very seriously and will deny access to people dressed inappropriately.